 Can I get all of my CEUs online?

-Are your courses approved by both the AARC and the Pennsylvania Respiratory Board?
+Are your courses approved by both the AARC and the Pennsylvania Licensing System (PLS)?

-Our courses are AARC approved, and therefore accepted for respiratory license renewal in Pennsylvania.
+Our courses are AARC approved and accepted by the PLS.

 How much does my renewal cost?

 Biennial renewal of a respiratory therapist license is $25.